skukla/vm-from-scratch/HOW-TO.md

 11. Paste in the command and press `Enter`.
 You should be ssh'd into the VM at this point
 12. Log in to the Magento Cloud CLI using `cloud-login` (Enter your username and password for Magento cloud at the prompts).
 It will throw an error, but never fear.
 Use the same `cloud-login` command again and repeat the process.
 You should then be logged in.
 13. Run the `upgrade` command

+<a id="cannot-update-repo"></a>
+#### Cannot Update Repo...
+From time to time, even using the chrome extension, you _may_ run into a particular set of errors which indicate that certain gitlab repositories can't be updated and that some repositories may be outdated.
+If this happens, it means that the gitlab SSH key needs to be re-added to the SSH agent.
+To achieve this, you can:

+1. Use `Ctrl-C` to stop the currently running command
+2. Use `add-key` to add SSH keys to the SSH agent
+3. Retry the `upgrade` command again

 <a id="installing-extensions-from-a-third-party"></a>
 ### Installing Extensions From a Third Party